alphagov/content-publisher/docs/adr/000x-modelling-history.md

 The Image model itself is used for continuation between image revisions.
 It is known that two Image::Revisions are versions of the same item if they share the same Image association.
-The id of the Image is used in URLs to consistently reference the Image no matter which revision it is.
+The id of the Image is used in Content Publisher URLs to consistently reference the Image no matter which revision it is.

 The data of an Image::Revision is stored between an Image::FileRevision and an Image::MetadataRevision.
 Both are immutable and they differ by the fact that